Science for Music Performance

 1980: Born in Nishinomiya, Hyogo, Japan

 When I was a student in Japan, I had been teaching several classes at universities and colleges, which include Motor Control, Biomechanics, Basic Anatomy and Physiology, and Health Science.
 In 2009, I was awarded as one of the most prominent lecturers at Osaka University.
 In Germany, I taught sensory-motor control and learning at a class called "Neuroscience of Music" at Hannover University of Music, Drama and Media for various students who study music, neuroscience, and medicine.
-In addition, I have given a lot of invited lectures at universities, music conservatories, and research institutes in Japan, USA, UK, Switzerland, Netherland, and Germany.
+In addition, I have given a lot of invited lectures at universities, music conservatories, and research institutes in Japan, USA, UK, Switzerland, Netherlands, and Germany.
 At Sophia University, I was teaching electric circuit, neural network, statistics and machine learning, control theory, computer architecture, and brain plasticity.
+In 2017, I was awarded as one of the most prominent lecturers at Sophia University.